kgelli/NYC-Taxi-Analytics-Spark-ETL-Pipeline-on-AWS-EMR/README.md

-# AWS EMR Data Processing for Data Engineers
+# NYC Taxi Analytics: Spark ETL Pipeline on AWS EMR

 ## Project Summary

-This project demonstrates the use of Amazon Elastic Map Reduce (EMR) for processing large datasets using Apache Spark.
-It includes a Spark script for ETL (Extract, Transform, Load) operations, AWS command line instructions for setting up and managing the EMR cluster, and a dataset for testing and demonstration purposes.
+This project demonstrates the use of Amazon Elastic Map Reduce (EMR) for processing NYC taxi trip data using Apache Spark.
+It includes a Spark script for ETL (Extract, Transform, Load) operations, SSH command references for connecting to the EMR cluster, and sample Spark job submission commands.

 ## Architecture